The History Of Marquees: Marquee Magic.

 Firstly, what does ‘marquee’ mean and why?

-Marquees, or a variation of, have been used in centuries and cultures across the globe.
+Marquees, or a variation of them, have been used in centuries and cultures across the globe.
 The notion of pitching fabric to provide shelter or create a private space can be seen in history books and heard in ancient tales.
 The word ‘marquee’ was derived from the French word ‘marquise’, and while they may not be the first adopters, they are responsible for the namesake that we all know today.
 Marquise means a large linen tent with a canopy and was named as such in the 1600s by French soldiers.
 That’s right, the marquees that have hosted those tearful ceremonies and wild receptions, actually have significant ties to battle.
 If you cast your mind to some of the movies and TV shows you have seen that feature a battle, it’s typically inside a marquee that those last moments of courage and plotting take place.
 This is likely quite different from your experience inside a marquee!

 Let’s fast-forward slightly